Two Hilbert schemes in computer vision: The algebraic geometry of pinhole cameras

 \section{The algebraic geometry of pinhole cameras}

 In this section we review the basic theory of pinhole cameras, with a geometric emphasis.
 We include a canonical treatment of calibrated cameras with a greater focus on the geometry of the calibrating conics.
-For the sake of clarity, we focus in Section \ref{sec:definitions} and Section \ref{sec:multiview} on the geometry over an algebraically closed field.
-In Section \ref{sec:rel} we study what happens over a general base, as a preparation for the study of moduli and deformation theory in Section \ref{sec:defos-moduli}.
+For the sake of clarity, we focus in \cref{sec:definitions} and \cref{sec:multiview} on the geometry over an algebraically closed field.
+In \cref{sec:rel} we study what happens over a general base scheme, as a preparation for the study of moduli and deformation theory in \cref{sec:defos-moduli}.

-\subsection{Basic Definitions}
+\subsection{Basic definitions}

 \begin{defn} A \emph{pinhole camera\/} is a surjective rational map $\varphi:\bP^3\dashrightarrow\bP^2$ given by three linearly independent sections of $\ms O_{\bP^3}(1)$.
 The \emph{center\/} of the camera is the unique point $p\in\bP^3$ at which $\varphi$ is undefined. \end{defn}